Qubik65536/resume/tutor/resume.typ

   bottom-right: "Montreal, Quebec, Canada"
 )
 \ _Ranked among the top 25% of participants in the 2024 Canadian Computing Competition Senior Division._

-#generic-two-by-two(
-  top-left: strong("Canadian Computing Competition (Junior Division, 2023)"),
-  top-right: "Apr 2023",
-  bottom-left: "The Centre for Education in Mathematics and Computing, University of Waterloo",
-  bottom-right: "Montreal, Quebec, Canada"
-)
-\ _Ranked among the top 25% of participants in the 2023 Canadian Computing Competition Junior Division._